 - (928) 448-2121

 If you don’t get a hold of somebody, keep trying.
 Chances are, you with either get a busy signal, or, it will ring-and-ring-and-ring until you eventually hear a beep, some white noise, and then a hang up.

 Creating an Account with the Havasupai Online Reservation System

-I decided to wait and try again about half an hour later.
-This time, I was able to submit my email and password, and was told that a confirmation email had been sent to me.
-However, when I clicked on the link, it gave me a 404 Page Not Found error.
+After successfully submitting my email and password, I was told that a confirmation email had been sent to me.
+However, when I clicked on the link, a new browser tab opened and gave me a 404 Page Not Found error.
 I tried clicking the link in the email, I tried copy and pasting the link in the email into my address bar, and nothing worked.
 Then…. the site went down.
 If you tried visiting the site, the browser just displayed an error message that the site could not be reached (connection timeout).

 URL in Email: http://havasupaireservations.com/’;public/verify/1a2b3c4d5e6f7g8h9i0j